KomunikacjaTechnicznaVistula/kacper-bojakowski/theory/Equalization/index.md

 nav_order: 2
 ---

-# Theory
+# Equalization

-This section briefly explains the idea behind the Harman target curve – and behind headphone equalization in general.
+This section covers the very basics of headphone equalization: what it is, why it's done, and how it works.